ShaddGallegos/RHTI/Intergrations/Satellite-Ansible_Tower/README.md

         Adding a source to an inventory only applies to standard inventories.
 Smart inventories inherit their source from the standard inventories they are associated with.

-        To configure the source for the inventory:
+        To configure Satellite as the source for the inventory:

         1. From the menu on the left choose "INVENTORIES"
         2. Click the green + add button.